Well Details

 You only need one recent reading to run a simulation.
 More rows make IPR and trend analysis better.

-Fluid shot measurements tell PetroBench how full the wellbore is and what the bottomhole pressure looks like.
+Fluid level (fluid shot) measurements tell PetroBench how full the wellbore is and what the bottomhole pressure looks like.
 This is how you calibrate against the real well.
+Like production, each reading saves on its own under the Performance section.

 Click Add Row: